 Items for the Testing Room

-There are strictly only a few items that candidates are permitted to carry into the testing room.
-These are:
+There are only a few items that candidates can carry into the testing room.
+These are

 Those who may require medicines or medical aid (such as an insulin pump) should check with test officials for what is permitted and what is not.

-Note: Since no other item is allowed into the testing room, candidates will be provided with a Noteboard Booklet and fine-point-marker to take down any notes or make calculations during the exam.
+Note: Since no other item is allowed into the testing room, one will provide candidates with a Note board Booklet and fine-point marker to take down any notes or make calculations during the exam.

 Items for Breaks